-Lexis Advance offers essentially the same kinds of alerts.
-To receive an alert when search results change, simply run a search, then select the alarm clock symbol near the top of the results page.
+Lexis+ offers essentially the same kinds of alerts.
+To receive an alert when search results change, simply run a search, then select the bell symbol near the top of the results page.
 To receive an alert when Shepard's information changes, Shepardize the relevant case, statute, or regulation, then select the alarm clock.

 Once you have picked a topic, run a preemption check, and ensured you are up-to-date, you can finally begin researching in depth and writing.
-The Law Library makes available a number of subscription databases and a collection of free websites that may be helpful to you in conducting your research.
-You also have access to Leatherby Libraries' databases, a treasure trove of non-legal research tools.
+The Law Library makes available a number of subscription databases and a collection of freely accessible research resources that may be helpful to you in conducting your research.
+You also have access to numerous databases through Leatherby Libraries, a treasure trove multidisciplinary resources.

 If you don't know where to turn, or your research simply isn't getting off the ground, feel free to make an appointment with a Research Librarian.
 E-mail us at firstname.lastname@example.org, describe the general topic you are researching, and explain the specific issue that is giving you trouble.
 One of the Research Librarians will respond to set up an appointment.

 © 2021 Fowler School of Law, Hugh & Hazel Darling Law Library.
 All Rights Reserved.